kshedden/goclaims/README.md

 ```

 The data construction pipeline involves three steps, controlled by a
-configuration files described in the next section.
+configuration file described in the next section.

 Configuration
 -------------